Housing

 Strategy

-Options Housing — formerly Options Bytown — is a frontline supportive housing organization that helps people move out of shelters and into permanent homes.
-Their team engaged LeBlanc (& co.)
-Communications to lead them through a rebrand that would amplify their incredible work: providing permanent housing with wraparound supports like mental health services, support with substance use, systems navigation, and a warm and welcoming community.
+Options Housing — formerly Options Bytown — is a frontline supportive housing organization in Ottawa that helps people move out of shelters and into permanent housing.
+Every aspect of their work is grounded in their central belief that we all deserve a home.
+They provide permanent housing with wraparound supports like mental health services, support with substance use, systems navigation, and a warm and welcoming community.
+LeBlanc (& co.)
+Communications was hired to create a Communications Strategy and lead the organization through a rebrand, all with the goal of showcasing their impact and amplifying their incredible work.

-When creating their Message Guide, which articulates their messaging and tone of voice guidelines, we were struck by the power of their internal tagline, “We all deserve a home”.
-This led us to suggest prominently featuring the tagline in their branding and communications materials.
+We created a Message Guide that outlines Options Housing's messaging and tone of voice guidelines, ensuring that it could be effectively rolled out and used by the Options Housing team.
+Throughout our work with Options Housing, we were struck by the power of an internal phrase, “We all deserve a home”.
+This led us to suggest prominently featuring the message as a tagline in their branding and communications materials.

-When discussing plans for the new visual brand, their team first considered a light brand refresh, but then ultimately chose to undergo a full rebrand — including a new name; new logo; program sub-logos; and a full suite of materials and templates.
-For a community organization, this was a big undertaking planned in order to ensure that their mission and impact shined through in all of their communications.
+After completing the strategy and messaging phase, we moved onto the brand design work.
+When discussing plans for the new brand, their team first considered a light brand refresh, but then ultimately chose to undergo a full rebrand — including a new name; new logo; program sub-logos; and a full suite of materials and templates.
+For a frontline community organization, this was a big undertaking, but they knew it was worth it in order to ensure that their mission and impact shined through in all of their communications.

-Through refining their strategy and branding, Options Housing team are now poised to tell their story across different contexts — from fundraising campaigns to community outreach — while staying true to their mission and heart.
+Through refining their strategy and branding, the Options Housing team is now poised to tell their story across different contexts — from fundraising campaigns to community outreach — while staying true to their mission and heart.

 Executive Director Catharine Vandelinde wearing the new Options Housing brand on the front page of the Ottawa Citizen